BrdyDunm/BrdyDunm/README.md

 - 👋 Hi, I’m @BrdyDunm
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Scratch and C#
+- 🌱 I’m currently learning C# and Python

 <!---
 BrdyDunm/BrdyDunm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.